Apply to FLAMIN Animations

 • A brief description about you (up to 300 words)

-Tell us about your animation work, any themes, interests and influences in your work, and any experience you might have had e.g. screenings, exhibitions, training or jobs.
-There is an option to upload a CV detailing your experience.
+Tell us about your animation practice: any themes, interests and influences in your work, and any experience you might have had (e.g. screenings, exhibitions, training or jobs).
+There is an option to upload a CV detailing your professional experience.

 • Your idea for a short animation (up to 300 words)

-Ideas should be for a 2-3 minute animated piece.
-There is no theme for what the idea has to be about – follow what interests you.
-You need to be able to make the animation within the 8-month production period (before March 2024).
+Ideas should be for a 3 minute animated film.
+There are no set themes for what the film has to be about – follow what interests you.
+You need to be able to make the animation within the 10-month production period, so think about what might be feasible in that timeframe.

 • Examples of your previous work